9 Best Budget Lenses For Sony A7iii: (2023 Buying Guide)

 But I’ve shot in the past where it did crop in and get the extra zoom, and I was saying the image looks OK; it’s workable.

-So, essentially this lens is a 24-millimeter to 48-millimeter F1.4.
+So, essentially, this lens is a 24-millimeter to 48-millimeter F1.4.

-If I consider cropping it overall, would I recommend this lens to you guys?
-Yes, I definitely would.
+If I consider cropping it, would I recommend this lens to you?

 This is one of my favorite lenses.